'Biking during sunrise over golden dunes': Why Dubai is among top 10 best cities for cycling

 German expat Wolfi Hohmann, owner and CEO of Wolfi’s, who has been resident of Dubai for the last 22 years, likewise shared his thoughts on the city’s cycling infrastructure.

-"As far as sports cycling is concerned, there is hardly any city in the world that can compete with Dubai.
-I believe we have the most amazing facilities here in Dubai," Hohmann stated, adding: “My favourite cycling track is Meydan because it is so close to where I live.
+"As far as sports cycling is concerned, there is hardly any city in the world that can compete with Dubai," Hohmann stated, adding: “My favourite cycling track is Meydan because it is so close to where I live.
 The Al Qudra Cycling Track is also fantastic."

 He expressed enthusiasm about the improvements being made, underscoring: "The connectivity between the tracks will be a great experience for us.
 The Dubai government and relevant authorities are doing an excellent job in further enhancing the facilities for cycling enthusiasts."